Qt1980/reading-notes/class-02.md

 ```}```

 This script expresses a greeting based on the time of day the user opens the webpage.
 Javascript can be used in many ways to make the webpage interactive and therefor more robust and enjoyable.

+Scripts are built using logic which involves putting together expressions and variables in the proper order.
+Expressions can be evaulated by assigning operators of which there are 5 types used in JavaScript.

+## Operators

+    -Assignment: Assigns values to variable
+    -Arithmetic: Performs basic math
+    -String: Combines strings together using the plus sign (+)
+    -Comparison: Compares two values and evaluates whether it is true or false
+    -Logical: Combines expressions and evaluates whether it is true or false